statechannels/statechannels/packages/nitro-protocol/docs/wallet-dev-tutorial/execute-state-transitions.md

 In the following diagram, A is participant 0, B is participant 1 and C is participant 2.
 The states are shown by circles and numbered 0, 1, and 2.
 We are considering whether state with `turnNum = 2` is supported by various sets of signatures on the states in the sequence.

-The yellow boxes show who signed what: in this case everyone signed their own state: this _is_ acceptable:
+The yellow boxes show who signed what: in the first example, everyone signed their own state.
+This _is_ acceptable:

 <div class="mermaid" align="center">
 graph LR;